MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-stable-channel.md

 - [iOS] Fix managed bookmarks dismiss under AAD account (without "XXX's Favorites" folder under favorites)
 - [iOS] Fix downloaded files not properly moved in work profile
-- [iOS] Fix a bug related to MAM Tunnel cannot be disconnected automatically when change to personal account
+- [iOS] Fix a bug related to MAM Tunnel can't be disconnected automatically when change to personal account
 - [iOS] Fix disableFeatures policy - InPrivate mode disablement bug & support policy auto change (The problem is when set `com.microsoft.intune.mam.managedbrowser.disabledFeatures='inprivate'`, the InPrivate mode can still be accessed, and the corresponding toolbar button remains functional.
-Expects the policy to support dynamic switching without needing to restart Edge.
-When InPrivate mode is disabled by the policy, the application should automatically exit InPrivate mode and close all open InPrivate tabs)
+Expects the policy to support dynamic switching without needing to restart Microsoft Edge.
+When the policy disables InPrivate mode, the application should automatically exit InPrivate mode and close all open InPrivate tabs)

 ### Enhancements

 - [iOS] Improve the transition user experience for account switcher in iPad
-- [iOS] Improve Web SSO for CMC (copilot.microsoft.com) login in MSA
+- [iOS] Improve Web SSO for CMC (copilot.microsoft.com) sign in in MSA
 - [Android and iOS] Improve the occurrence of re-sign-in prompts by disallow user interaction for proactive-auth
 - [Android and iOS] Improve account verification by consider sync and news feed status
 - [Android and iOS] General enhancements to NTLMSSO policies to make it more useful